The Voice of Poland: Selection process and format

-Four participants (one from each team, with the exception of 5. edition), and the winner is chosen by viewers in an SMS vote.
-Voting is divided into three rounds; after each round, the person with the fewest votes drops out.
-In the first round the finalists sing a foreign language song followed by a duet with their coach; in the second round the repertoire consists of Polish songs; in the third round the remaining two sing their own songs.
+Four participants (one from each team, with the exception of the fifth season), and the winner is chosen by viewers in an SMS vote.
+Voting is divided into three rounds; after each round, the person with the fewest number of votes drops out.
+In the first round the finalists sing a foreign language song followed by a duet with their coach; in the second round the repertoire consists of Polish songs; in the third round the remaining two contestants sing their own songs.
+In the fourteenth season all contestants who will advance to the live shows will sing along with the finalists.

+In season 16, the number of finalists was increased from 4 to 5, one from each team (along with the finalist from the "Comeback Stage" feature introduced in the season).